Where to begin?

 What is Developmental Services Ontario (DSO)?

 Developmental Services Ontario manages the application process for all provincially-funded supports for adults with a developmental disability in Ontario.
 Developmental Services Ontario helps adults with developmental disabilities connect to services and supports in their communities.
 There are nine agencies across Ontario to serve you.
-DSO organizations are funded by the Ministry of Community and Social Services.
+DSO organizations are funded by the Ministry of Children, Community and Social Services.

 Ontario Passport Funding

 Passport is a funding program that helps adults 18 years or older with a developmental disability to participate in their communities.
 It also helps caregivers of an adult with a developmental disability take a break from their caregiving responsibilities.
 Passport is funded by the Ontario Government and administered by local Passport Agencies.

 Where to spend your Passport Funding